 Commission and Ex Officio Members

-There are seven voting commission members appointed by the Governor with the advice and consent of the Senate, three of whom shall be practicing allopathic physicians and three of whom shall be practicing osteopathic physicians, and one non-physician member.
-Said physician members shall be from throughout the state.
+There are nine voting commission members appointed by the Governor with the advice and consent of the Senate, three of whom shall be practicing allopathic physicians, three of whom shall be practicing osteopathic physicians, two of whom shall be registered nurses, and one member of the general public.
+Said commission members shall be from throughout the state.
 Terms of office shall be five years in duration.

 Joe L. Leverett, M.D., Chair